clementviolet/E-MARINADE/inst/www/home.md

 This tool provides access to harmonized datasets and visualization tools that allow users to:

-- 🗺️ Explore where marine NIS have been introduced, by clicking on ecoregions of the European seas.
+- 🗺️ Explore where marine NIS have been introduced, by clicking on European Seas ecoregions.

 - 🌍 Visualize their native ranges, to better understand species origins and biogeographic pathways.